rd--/blksc3/md/glossary.md

 ## SuperCollider

-SuperCollider (McCartney 1996) is a family of languages for real-time audio synthesis.
+SuperCollider [@McCartney1996a] is a family of languages for real-time audio synthesis.
-Block SuperCollider communicates directly with the SuperCollider synthesiser, ordinarily to an in-process copy compiled to Wasm (Rossberg 2019).
+Block SuperCollider communicates directly with the SuperCollider synthesiser, ordinarily to an in-process copy compiled to Wasm [@Rossberg2019a].

 ## Symbolic Naming Schema